IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 ### <a id="keyboard-interactions"></a>Keyboard Interactions

-When virtualization is enabled and mouse is over the virtual table, the following key interactions are available:
+When virtualization is enabled and mouse is over the grid, the following key interactions are available:

 - UP/DOWN: Scrolls the container up or down.